 Donors help to bring hope to people living with MS

-Research plays a critical role in clinical care, expanding the general knowledge of MS and influencing therapeutic recommendations by physicians around the world.
-The team at Providence seeks new and novel therapeutic agents for MS. Much of this innovative, translational research is funded through philanthropic support.
+The research led by Dr. Cohan and his colleagues plays a critical role in clinical care, expanding the general knowledge of MS and influencing therapeutic recommendations by physicians around the world.
+Both their clinical research and their basic research in animals seeks new and novel therapeutic agents for MS. Much of this groundbreaking, translational research is funded through philanthropic support.

 Research matters.
 It changes how care is delivered and offers hope for the future.
 Much of what we know today about multiple sclerosis was learned through research at Providence Multiple Sclerosis Center.

 Interested in learning more or taking a tour?
 Please reach out to Dawn to learn how you can support Providence Multiple Sclerosis Center.